austin-li/cse15l-lab-reports/lab_report_2_week_4.md

 ![change1sympton](screenshots/lab_report_2/change1symptom.png)

-The symptom was that we were getting a StringIndexOutOfBoundsException when using substring.
-The bug was that closeParen was -1 because the test file had no link in it.
+The symptom is that we were getting a StringIndexOutOfBoundsException when using substring.
+The bug is that closeParen is -1 because the test file had no link in it.

 # Change 2